ohwhytina/blather/README.md

 * [Questions](#Questions)

 ## Description
-An application that lets you share quick thoughts with others while following other and seeing their thoughts.
+An social application for posting blabs, commenting and posting images with your friends.

 ## Installation
 git clone or download files, add a .env file with your Cloudinary Cloud Name and set it to the (process.env) variable "CLOUD_NAME",  npm i, npm run start - to seed using faker data run: npm run seed